awslabs/genai-idp-terraform/sources/docs/few-shot-examples.md

 ## Key Benefits

-- **Improved Accuracy**: Models understand document patterns and expected formats better through concrete examples
+- **🎯 Improved Accuracy**: Models understand document patterns and expected formats better through concrete examples
-- **Consistent Output**: Examples establish exact JSON structure and formatting standards
+- **📏 Consistent Output**: Examples establish exact JSON structure and formatting standards
-- **Reduced Hallucination**: Examples reduce likelihood of made-up classification or attribute values
+- **🚫 Reduced Hallucination**: Examples reduce likelihood of made-up classification or attribute values
-- **Domain Adaptation**: Examples help models understand domain-specific terminology and conventions
+- **🔧 Domain Adaptation**: Examples help models understand domain-specific terminology and conventions
-- **Better Edge Case Handling**: Visual examples clarify ambiguous cases that text descriptions might miss
+- **💡 Better Edge Case Handling**: Visual examples clarify ambiguous cases that text descriptions might miss
-- **Cost Effectiveness with Caching**: Using prompt caching with few-shot examples can significantly reduce costs for repeated processing
+- **💰 Cost Effectiveness with Caching**: Using prompt caching with few-shot examples can significantly reduce costs for repeated processing

 ## When to Use Few-Shot Examples

 Consider using few-shot examples when:
 - Your document types have subtle visual differences that are hard to describe in text
 - You need consistent attribute extraction formats across documents
 - You're working with domain-specific documents with specialized terminology